thefl0ur/advent-of-code-2021/notes/day2.md

 | single function    | 20.6543   | 0.001799 | 20.6541   | 0.001733 |
 | final              | 20.6543   | 0.001453 | 20.6541   | 0.001587 |

 This time results was not so excellent.
-Max performance was increased only by 32% and memory consumption decreased by 75% only by the fact that data was not bees stored in memory but processed ob the fly.
+Max performance was increased only by 32% and memory consumption decreased by 75% only by the fact that data was not been stored in memory but processed on the fly.